Botulinum Toxin Service

 Mount Sinai doctors who perform botulinum toxin injections for chronic migraines include:

-Mark W. Green, MD, is Director of Mount Sinai's Center for Headache and Pain Medicine.
+- Mark W. Green, MD, is Director of Mount Sinai's Center for Headache and Pain Medicine.
 He was previously at Columbia University, where he served as Director of Headache Medicine at the College of Physicians and Surgeons and the College of Dental Medicine.
-Dr. Green has a long-standing interest in neuropharmacology and is a panel member of the Advisory Board of the Food and Drug Administration’s Section on Peripheral and Central Neurological Drugs.

 In this New York Times article, Mount Sinai’s David M. Simpson, MD, discusses how Botox can relax the muscles of stroke survivors.
 Read More